grantwinney/blog/content/posts/csharp-generic-math-support/index.md

 slug: csharp-generic-math-support
 summary: What is Generic Math support in C# 11, and how do we take advantage of it?
 Let's dig in and find out! (part 3 of 3)
 tags:
   - csharp-11
   - csharp
   - generic-math
-- coding
 title: Generic Math Support in C# 11
 aliases:
   - /whats-generic-math-support-in-csharp
 ---
 This is post 3 in a 3-part series building up to a new C# 11 feature called [Generic Math](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-11#generic-math-support).
 First though, it might be helpful to read two other posts, to get familiar with [static abstract members](https://grantwinney.com/whats-a-static-abstract-interface-method-in-c/) (also new to C# 11) and [overloading operators](https://grantwinney.com/csharp-overload-arithmetic-equality-comparison-operators/) (not new, but useful).